 This Annual Report on Form 10-K (this "Form 10-K") contains forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts contained in this Form 10-K are forward-looking statements.
 In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
-These forward-looking statements include, but are not limited to, statements about:
+These forward-looking statements about: